berkeley-scf/tutorial-databases/sql.md

 may not be better than sequential scan.
 An advantage of sequential scan is that it will make good use of the CPU cache, reading chunks of data and then accessing the individual pieces of data quickly.

+For example, if you compare the change the query above that filters on viewcount to use a much smaller threshold than 10000, you will probably see that the time used when there is an index is more than without an index.

 Ideally you’d do sequential scan of exactly the subset of the rows that you need, with that subset available in contiguous storage.